camilleanelli/camilleanelli.github.io/_posts/2016-7-15-devise-with-rails-4.md

 ---
-tag: Rails 4
+tag: [Ruby on Rails]
 layout: post
-title: Devise with Rails 4
+title: Rails 4 and Devise authentication
+---

+## Devise authentication

 ---

 It is during a course of programming social network, with an older version of Rails, that I noted it was missing some steps.